FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [] Create an interface to save the image.
 - [] Integrate  popup file browser to select where to save the image.
 - [] Implement saving the image.
+- [] Keep track of old save location to avoid re-prompting with dialog when image was already saved.
 - [x] Debug limiting frame rate flickering issues.
 - [] Add button to clear screen.
 ### Nice to haves, pick at least one